CIBC-Internal/python/Doc/library/urllib.request.rst

    replace those of the instance, and the instance's selector will be the original URL given in the constructor.

-.. method:: Request.add_data(data)

-   Set the :class:`Request` data to *data*.
-This is ignored by all handlers except HTTP handlers --- and there it should be a byte string, and will change the request to be ``POST`` rather than ``GET``.
-Deprecated in 3.3, use :attr:`Request.data`.

-   .. deprecated-removed:: 3.3 3.4

-.. method:: Request.has_data()

-   Return whether the instance has a non-\ ``None`` data.
-Deprecated in 3.3, use :attr:`Request.data`.

-   .. deprecated-removed:: 3.3 3.4

-.. method:: Request.get_data()

-   Return the instance's data.
-Deprecated in 3.3, use :attr:`Request.data`.

-   .. deprecated-removed:: 3.3 3.4

-.. method:: Request.get_type()

-   Return the type of the URL --- also known as the scheme.
-Deprecated in 3.3, use :attr:`Request.type`.

-   .. deprecated-removed:: 3.3 3.4

-.. method:: Request.get_host()

-   Return the host to which a connection will be made.
-Deprecated in 3.3, use :attr:`Request.host`.

-   .. deprecated-removed:: 3.3 3.4

-.. method:: Request.get_selector()

-   Return the selector --- the part of the URL that is sent to the server.
-   Deprecated in 3.3, use :attr:`Request.selector`.

-   .. deprecated-removed:: 3.3 3.4

 .. method:: Request.get_header(header_name, default=None)